Lauri Sahimaa

-Lauri Sahimaa (born 9 March 2005) is a Finnish professional football player who plays as a midfielder for Ykkösliiga side Jippo, on loan from KuPS.
+Lauri Sahimaa (born 9 March 2005) is a Finnish professional football player who plays as a midfielder for Ykkösliiga side Jippo.

 Club career

 Sahimaa started playing football in Kuopion Palloseura (KuPS) organisation.
 He was named the Best Player of the Season of the KuPS reserve team in 2022.

 For the 2023 season, he was loaned out to Mikkelin Palloilijat (MP) in second-tier Ykkönen.

 Sahimaa debuted in Veikkausliiga with KuPS first team on 21 July 2024 as a starter, in a 1–0 home win against FC Lahti.
-On 13 October, his option for the 2025 was exercised.
+On 13 October, his option for 2025 was exercised.